mas-bandwidth/netcode/README.md

 netcode has the following features:

 * Secure client connection with connect tokens.
 * Client slot system.
-Server starts with n client slots.
-Each client is assigned an index when it connects to the server.
+Servers have n slots for clients.
+Client are assigned an index when they connect to the server.
+Clients are denied connection if the slots are already full.
 * Immediate clean disconnect on client or server side of connection, plus timeouts for hard disconnects.
 * Encrypted and signed packets.